Skip to Content

 About the Medical Coding Program

-This intensive, fully online program will expose participants seasoned to experts in the field, new requirements and emerging tools and technologies for capturing patient information, and prospective careers in the field.
+This intensive, fully online program will expose participants to seasoned experts in the field, new requirements and emerging tools and technologies for capturing patient information, and prospective careers in the field.

 Online